 The analyzer displays its results on a scale of 100 points.
 More points means the signs on your chart were observed more frequently on pregnancy charts in the chart gallery.
 Please note that the analyzer is not simply a tally of the signs.

 The most important point to remember, of course, is that the most accurate proof of pregnancy is the actual pregnancy test.
 There is really no way around this.
 The purpose of this tool is to let you gauge your symptoms against what the community has recorded.
 Given the size and diversity of the sample available, the results have their own significance.
 Your mileage may vary though.
 As for all statistical predictions, it is certainly something you can consider as an additional clue and not as a definite answer.

-The preliminary results show that charts with a display of 80 or more points are 70 to 90% more likely to be pregnancy charts all other factors being equal.
+The preliminary results show that charts with a display of 70 or more points are 5 times more likely to be pregnancy charts all other factors being equal.
 Given the statistical nature of this tool though that means that you will find cases of high value with no pregnancy and vice versa.
-This is an ongoing research that we are still updating and evaluating.
+This is an ongoing research that we update regularly.